Back | Home | Aller à version française

 Our chapter on the theory of things and our three chapters on Homo theories <21-24> broached the attitude whereby Hominian specimens exploit their theoretical dispositions to face their existential dehiscences by creating a specific sphere of activity that we can call speculation, or speculative life.

-The speculative life is divided into two nuances, one more active, the other more dreamy, and well illustrated by the contrast between Greece and Rome.
+The speculative life is divided into two nuances, one more active, the other dreamier, and well-illustrated by the contrast between Greece and Rome.
 In a decidedly Greek manner, Aristotle speaks of theoretical life (bios tHéôrètikos), where the ending “-ikos” indicates that tHeôria is a pursuit, somewhat like hunting.
 The more inward-looking Romans introduced the term contemplative life (templum) or meditative life (modus), which became popular in Christianity, where theory emerges within a certain floating attention, otium, denied by neg-otium <27Intro>.
 But, in both cases, speculative Homo tends to prioritize the endotropic circulations of his brain <2B>, situating himself – as the scholarly word speculation puts it – in a sort of spying (speculatio) from atop a flying observatory (specula), from where Homo conveniently arranges his whole environment around nodes, envelopes, resonances, interfaces <1A5h>, whose gravitation fuels a more or less autarkic system, sheltered from the turbulence of everyday life.

 In such a way that speculative Homo, by constantly moving in a given that he has created, is able to preserve the multipliable system that he is in the enjoyment of a rhythm without jolts (“And like a good swimmer in rapture in the wave / You wing your way blithely through boundless space / With virile joy unspeakable.”
 Baudelaire).
 A strong metaphysics or a brilliant cosmology are also useful adjuncts to these practices of speculation.
 But Russian vodka – particularly in an izba in the middle of the steppe – often produced comparable results around midnight in winter.
 One might even think that the word intelligentsia comes straight from Russian for this reason.